 - They compete with the essential fatty acids for inclusion in cell membranes and in making the eicosanoid chemical messengers

 Membranes containing trans-fatty acids are like those made of saturated fats; they are even more rigid and less pliable.
-The US Food and Drug Administration says there is no safe level of consumption of trans-fatty acids.

 MS cooking and oils

 In an MS-friendly diet, avoid frying in oil.
 The omega-3 and omega-6 oils are too unstable to cook with, particularly flaxseed oil, so they should never be used in cooking, but especially not in MS-friendly cooking.

 The heating of oils causes oxidation and conversion to fat breakdown products, which are harmful to health.
 Avoid so-called ‘cooking oils’ altogether.
 As noted above, these are refined, bleached, deodorized, heated and generally tampered with, so they bear little resemblance to the original food.

 The only freely available oil that can be used as an all-purpose oil is extra virgin olive oil (EVOO).
 It has a distinctive flavor, lasts for ages, and is money well spent.

 It is called ‘extra virgin’ because it is made from the first cold pressing of the olives and is not subjected to the refining processes described above.